liborty/indxvec/README.md

 The comparator closure argument can be easily reversed to carry out descending sort.

-Its non destructive version is `Vecops::isort_indexed` which returns a useful sort index.
+Its non destructive versions are `Vecops::isort_indexed`, which returns an explicit sort index and `Vcops::isort_refs()` which returns references `Vec<&T>` in the sort order and is a bit faster.
+Neither of these two copies the potentially bulky end-types (the data items).

 ```rust
 /// Mutable Operators on `&mut[T]`